 Can myopia lead to blindness?

 High myopia may increase your child's risk of developing more serious eye conditions later in life, such as cataracts, retinal detachment and glaucoma.
-Left untreated, high myopia complications can sometimes lead to blindness—which is why routine eye exams are critical.
+Left untreated, high myopia complications can sometimes lead to blindness—which is why routine eye tests are critical.